Selected

 down the hole to a crypt.
 The cleft has been marked

-it showed a dent when examined after the accident.
-A
+where it showed a dent when examined after the

-Thanks to its splendid acoustics the church of St.
+under way.
+Thanks to its splendid acoustics the

-Catherine’s used to be the venue for many classical
+church of St. Catherine’s used to be the venue for

 Poland’s Chief Inspector of Civil Aviation grounded